 If you are aged over 50 and wish to eradicate the need for glasses or contact lenses to correct your vision then you will need to consider alternative treatments.

 Here at Advanced Vision Care, we provide Lens Replacement treatment (also known as Refractive Lens Exchange) which is helping growing numbers of people over the age of 50 who will have developed presbyopia and in some cases early signs of cataract.

-Unlike laser eye surgery that alters the corneal shape, CLE corrects vision by removing the eye’s internal lens, replacing it with an artificial intraocular lens.
+Unlike laser treatment that alters the corneal shape, CLE corrects vision by removing the eye’s internal lens, replacing it with an artificial intraocular lens.
 These intraocular lenses can have a multi-focal component which means that the surgery can provide a patient with excellent distance vision and will also correct their near sight.

 Intraocular Lens Replacement is also predominantly useful for patients who have been diagnosed with cataracts, and for those patients who have no sign of cataracts, this treatment has the added benefit of eliminating their future development.